Angular2Guy/AngularPwaMessenger/README.md

-# This is an example of a Progressive Web Application(PWA) with Angular, Spring Boot and MongoDb.
+# This is an example of a Progressive Web Application(PWA) with an Angular frontend and a Spring Boot backend with MongoDb.

 Author: Sven Loesekann